English Roadster Bicycles

 Camera: Pentax 6x7

 Sometime around 1985, I saw this 1968 Hercules 3-speed roadster advertised in a local newspaper.
-The previous owner was a retired gentleman who took the time to license it through his town hall.
+The previous owner was a retired gent who took the time to license it through his town hall.
 The license sticker was still affixed to the rear fender when I got it.
-Initially, after purchasing it, I gave it a new set of John Bull rubber brake shoes, gum wall tires, tire tubes, a lube job, a touch-up paint job, a generator head lamp (from my former c.
-1974 Royce-Union 10-speed), and a Pletscher "Modell C" luggage rack (Switzerland) with a spring loaded parcel holder.
-The results of the refurbishment can be seen in the photograph.
-It had 26" wheels, and a 21" frame which was a bit small for me, but I still enjoyed riding it around the neighborhood for a few years.
+Initially, after purchasing it, I gave it a set of new John Bull rubber brake shoes, gum-wall tires, tire tubes, a lube job, a touch-up paint job, a generator head lamp (from my former circa 1974 Royce-Union 10-speed), and a Pletscher (Switzerland) "Modell C" luggage rack with a spring loaded parcel holder.
+The results of the refurbishment can be seen in the photo.
+It had 26" wheels, and a 21" frame, which was a bit small for me, but I still enjoyed riding it around the neighborhood (to the local pub) for a few years.
 To determine the frame size, I measured the seat tube length from the center of the bottom bracket to the middle of the top tube.
-I am still the custodian of this bike, but it needs to be detailed, and tuned up again.
-The bike was seventeen years old when I bought it back in 1985 and has since aged another twenty-one years.
-Note that the luggage rack design is still available in 2006 but is now a product of China, rather than Switzerland.

-1950 Raleigh 3-Speed English Roadster
+1950 Raleigh 3-Speed DL-1 English Roadster

 "Sir Walter"